marmuchdev/file-converter/README.md

 ## Project Structure

-- `client/`: React Vite frontend with navigation (Home, Converters, JSON to PDF).
+- `client/`: React Vite frontend with navigation (Home, Converters, JSON to PDF, HIBOB to PDF).
 - `server/`: Flask backend with a blueprint-based structure for converters.

 ## Setup Instructions